AdaCore/gnatstudio/docs/users_guide/remote.rst

   to a higher value.

-* The :guilabel:`Maximum Number of Connections` is the maximum number of simultaneous connections GPS is allowed to make to this server.
-If you want to compile, debug, and execute at the same time on the machine, GPS needs more than one connection to do this.
+* The :guilabel:`Maximum Number of Connections` is the maximum number of simultaneous connections GNAT Studio is allowed to make to this server.
+If you want to compile, debug, and execute at the same time on the machine, GNAT Studio needs more than one connection to do this.
 The default is 3.

 * Depending on the kind of server and the remote access tool used, commands sent to the server may require a specific line terminator, typically either the LF character or CR/LF characters.
-Usually GPS can automatically detect which is needed (the 'auto' mode), but you can force the choice to CR/LF (cr/lf handling set to 'on') or LF (cr/lf handling set to 'off').
+Usually GNAT Studio can automatically detect which is needed (the 'auto' mode), but you can force the choice to CR/LF (cr/lf handling set to 'on') or LF (cr/lf handling set to 'off').

 * The :guilabel:`Debug Console` allows you to easily debug a remote connection.
-If checked, it opens a console displaying all exchanges between GPS and the selected server.
+If checked, it opens a console displaying all exchanges between GNAT Studio and the selected server.

 .. _Path_settings: